Are there two Clubs Ponteland Runners and Ponteland Tri?

-If you join as a full member you will receive an electronic membership card from England Athletics with your competition license number on.
+You will receive an electronic membership card from England Athletics with your competition license number on.
 You do not receive a card from Ponteland Runners, you will be registered with England Athletics via Ponteland Runners as an affiliated club.
-Social, second claim or non-competitive members will not receive an electronic card from EA.
+Second claim members will not receive an electronic card from EA.

 Do I have to pay to attend a training session?

 No, but you do need to join Ponteland Runners once you’ve tried a maximum of 4 sessions.
 Annual subs are currently £20 for the year for full membership, which includes your affiliation to England Athletics.
 For second claim membership the annual cost is £3.

 I would like to join but cannot make your current sessions, do you have any plans for alternative sessions?

 Do you offer Coaching or Training advice for members from your coaches?

 All of our leaders are qualified but the vast majority cannot offer individual training plans or advice.
 However we have a wide experience in training within the membership of the club so discussions with others at sessions is often very productive.
 Our Level 2 Triathlon coaches can provide general advice on triathlon, but specific individual training plans are limited to Level 2 diploma and Level 3 coaches.
 We have one coach with the Level 2 diploma qualification.

 Do you offer junior membership and sessions for juniors?